 Conversion rate optimization (CRO) refers to the act of modifying certain elements on a website page that will increase the chances of your website visitors leaving their contact information.
 You define the success of your modification by comparing the new results against your baseline conversion rate.

 When optimizing your conversion rate, it is important to A/B test one element at a time to identify what has changed.
 A/B testing lets you determine which of the changes (A or B) results in a better conversion rate.
-Using this information, you can then leverage your findings on other website pages to enhance your conversion rates.
+Using this information, you can then leverage your findings on other website pages to boost your conversion rates.

 HubSpot provides three formulas that help you establish your CRO goals: